 - The conclusions drawn concerning the effectiveness of internal control frameworks on the basis of risks identified, determining whether appropriate and effective risk management, both in design and performance, is in place to enable all risk to be identified, monitored, reported and sufficiently mitigated.
-This should also include the trends and themes identified and the impact on the Group's risk profile; - The extent that the annual Group Internal Audit Plan has been delivered; - The value added to the Group's Governance routines and the ERMF and the extent to which control frameworks have been re-enforced in the execution of the annual Group Internal Audit Plan, giving consideration to Management feedback; - The acceptance, responsiveness and extent of completion of Management Action plans; - The execution of GIA engagements in accordance with this Charter, including the reporting of significant error or omission in completing activities, as well as results of internal quality reviews completed; and - Attest to the skills that GIA has, or has access to, are sufficient to effectively discharge the Group Internal Audit Plan and that independence and objectivity is retained.
+This should also include the trends and themes identified and the impact on the Group's risk profile; - The extent that the annual Group Internal Audit Plan has been delivered; - The value added to the Group's Governance routines and the ERMF and the extent to which control frameworks have been re-enforced in the execution of the annual Group Internal Audit Plan, giving consideration to Management feedback; - The acceptance, responsiveness and extent of completion of Management Action plans; - The execution of GIA engagements in accordance with this Charter, including the reporting of significant error or omission in completing activities, as well as results of internal quality reviews completed; - Attest to the skills that GIA has, or has access to, are sufficient to effectively discharge the Group Internal Audit Plan and that independence and objectivity is retained; and - Any other matter they wish to raise directly with the GAC/DAC.